|Book||Australian Tax Legislation Volumes 1-3 Annual Renewal||16/02/2012||30133057||$308.00|

-Australian Tax Legislation 2012 Volumes 1-3 consolidates all essential income tax legislation and amendments in force as at 1 January 2012 and includes history notes to aid interpretation of tax laws, all in a single package.
+Australian Tax Legislation 2014 consolidates all essential income tax and related legislation and amendments in force as at 1 January 2014 and includes history notes to aid interpretation of tax laws, all in a single package.

 Also available as an eBook on Thomson Reuters' ProView™ eReader.

 • Outstanding clarity of layout and accessibility for users

 • Logical, convenient organisation with fully consolidated index (volume 3) and subsection headings where appropriate

 The Australian Tax Handbook Tax Return Edition 2012

 Australian Tax Handbook 2013 - eBook + Book

 Australian Tax Handbook Tax Return Ed 2012 - eBook + Book

 Australian Tax Handbook 2013 - eBook

 eBook - ProView